pkgw/worklog-tools/README.md

 The details of publication processing are [documented in the next section](#technical-details-publication-processing).

+### Awarded proposals list

+Proposals can be listed in `[prop]` records.
+These also follow a somewhat specific format to allow one particular feature: the tools can compute the total awarded time by each facility.
+The relevant fields are:

+* `mepi` — should be `y` if you were the PI.
+* `accepted` — should be `y` if the proposal was accepted.
+* `facil` — the name of the facility that was proposed to.
+* `request` — the resources that the proposal requested.
+This should consist of a number followed by a space and then some text specifying the units.
+  Every proposal for the same facility should use the same units.
+* `award` — the resources that were actually awarded.
+If not specified, it is assumed that the full request was awarded.

+Proposals are grouped by facility, and the total amount awarded in each proposal where both `mepi` and `accepted` are `y` is computed.
+The totals may then be inserted into the template using [TALLOCLIST](#talloclist).

 ### Miscellaneous template directives

 There are also some more specialized templating directives that are [fully